walliDprotocol/core-config/README.md

 # Auth

 ## ** Login a user  **

-Before a user do any operation user must call login operation, then the lib will uses that token to authenticate user on the system.
+Before performing any operation, a user must first call the login operation.
+This will provide the library with a token which it will use to authenticate the user on the system.

 ## ** login a user in the system **
 Parameters for the login